How do I connect and customize my Calendar?

 - Click Save to apply your changes

-We've integrated successfully with lots of organizations so please let us know if you require additional help getting started!
+We've integrated successfully with lots of organizations so please reach out if you require additional help getting started.
+We are here to help! :)